You may request consideration of deferred action for childhood arrivals if you:

 2. Required Documents

-- Please complete the DACA Initial Screening form and bring it to the clinic with you.
+- Please complete the DACA Initial Screening form and bring it with you to the appointment .

 - IMPORTANT!!
-Please see the list of Required Documents for Deferred Action for Childhood Arrivals that you MUST bring to the clinic in order to be served.
+Please see the list of Required Documents for Deferred Action for Childhood Arrivals that you MUST bring to your appointment.

 3. No children under 15 years old are permitted at the clinic.